LondonMae/PLanet-tutorial/README.md

     .counterbalance(treatment)
 )
 ```
-Creates a design with exactly one within-subjects, counterbalanced variable, treatment.
-The result of this program is a fully-counterbalanced design with two possible experiment plans: drug -> placebo and placebo -> drug.
-An equal number of units get assigned to each plan during assignment.
+Creates a design with treatment as a within-subjects with counterbalanced
+conditions, treatment.
+The result of this program is a fully-counterbalanced
+design with two possible experiment plans: $drug \rightarrow placebo$ and $placebo \rightarrow drug$.

 ### limit_plans
 Limits the number of unique plans in the design.
-This acts as a constraint that prunes the space of all possible plans.
+Limit plans set a maximum limit
+on the number of assigned orders in an experimental design.

 ```python
 (